Inverse problem regularization with hierarchical variational autoencoders: Related works

-For natural images, deep priors have \hbox{been improved by} normalizing flows \cite{rezende2015variational,dinh2016density}, GANs~\cite{goodfellow2020generative}, score-based \cite{song2020score} and diffusion models \cite{ho2020denoising,Saharia2021,Saharia2022}.
-Note that the use of diffusion models in PnP is still based on approximations~\cite{Song2023-pigdm,Chung2022}, assumptions~\cite{Kawar2022,Meng2022} or empirical algorithms~\cite{Lugmayr2022}.
 While GAN models were considered SOTA, modern hierarchical VAE (HVAE) architectures were shown to display quality on par with GANs \cite{child2021very,vahdat2020nvae}, while being able to perfectly reconstruct out-of-domain images~\cite{havtorn2021hierarchical}.

 Integrating HVAE in a convergent scheme for natural image restoration of any size raises several theoretical and methodological challenges, as the image model of HVAE is the push-forward of a {\em causal cascade of latent distributions}.